 Because no money is borrowed:

-- customers are not taking on traditional debt
+- Customers are not taking on traditional debt

-- the agreement does not function like a loan
+- The agreement does not function like a loan

-- customers retain the option to return the item if they no longer want it
+- Customers retain the option to return the item if they no longer want it

 For some consumers, this structure provides a purchasing option that better matches their financial preferences.